 Date of Authorship for this Version

 Brilmayer, Lea, "Commentaries on Lea Brilmayer, Secession and Self-Determination: A Territorial Interpretation: One Decade Later" (2000).
 Faculty Scholarship Series.
-Paper 2439.
+2439.